trilinos/Trilinos/cmake/tribits/doc/build_quick_ref/TribitsBuildQuickRefBody.rst

   $ make dashboard

-This invokes the advanced TriBiTS CTest scripts to do an experimental build for all of the packages that you have explicitly enabled.
+This invokes the advanced TriBITS CTest scripts to do an experimental build for all of the packages that you have explicitly enabled.
 The packages that are implicitly enabled due to package dependencies are not directly processed by the experimental_build_test.cmake script.